 About this course

 Is there a god?
 What is freedom?
 What makes a state legitimate?
-You’ll explore questions that have challenged philosophers and political theorists throughout history.
+You’ll explore questions that have challenged philosophers and political theorists throughout history on this BA Philosophy and Politics degree.
 Compulsory modules give a grounding in both subjects, while optional modules include topics like international relations, 21st century crises and Ancient Greek philosophy.

 This degree will give you an excellent education in philosophy and politics.
 In your degree you can: